 Losing Your License

 If you are arrested and charged with a DUI or DWI in Delaware, the officer may take your license and issue an “OFFICIAL NOTICE AND ORDER OF REVOCATION.”
 This is your official notice that your Delaware driving privileges will be suspended within 15 days of arrest unless you request an administrative hearing with the Department of Motor Vehicles.

 If you fail to request a Delaware DUI Administrative Motor Vehicle Hearing within 15 days, you will lose your license.
 Make sure that you request a Delaware DUI Administrative Motor Vehicle Hearing as soon as possible.
 A Delaware DUI Attorney can help with requesting a hearing.
 After scheduling the hearing, you may receive a temporary driver’s license pending the outcome of your hearing.

 Out of state drivers are also required to request a Delaware DUI Administrative Motor Vehicle Hearing within 15 days of receiving your notice.
 If you fail to request a hearing, you may lose your driving privileges in the State of Delaware.

 If you have received a DUI, immediately call 302-855-9300 to speak with a Delaware Drunk Driving Defense Attorney at the Law Offices of Murray, Phillips & Gay.

 Plead Not Guilty At Your Hearing

 If you were unable to consult with a Delaware DUI Attorney before your first court appearance, you should plead Not Guilty to all charges including your DUI.
 This includes any speeding charges or reckless driving charges that may have been added to your case.

 Even if your Breathalyzer test or Blood Test shows that your blood alcohol content (BAC) was .08 or greater, you can (and should) plead Not Guilty!
-This invokes your constitutional rights that require the State to prove the charges against you beyond a reasonable doubt.
+This invokes the constitutional rights that require the State to prove the charges against you beyond a reasonable doubt.
 Regardless of whether you think you are guilty or not, always plead NOT GUILTY to DUI charges.